 No, RUSVPN doesn’t have a free plan.
 While there’s a 30-day money-back guarantee, you need to consume less than 1,000 MB of data within 30 days to be eligible for the refund.
 You can quickly go over the limit by watching a couple of hours of HD videos or downloading a large file.
 Also, RUSVPN doesn’t display the money-back guarantee policy on its main pricing page (it’s under the Refund Policy), it doesn’t tell you how much data you have used, and it doesn’t warn you if you are about to exceed the limit.

 RUSVPN has affordable monthly and yearly plans, but other VPNs (CyberGhost VPN, VyprVPN, and PrivateVPN) offer similarly-priced plans, provide better security and faster speeds than RUSVPN, and are able to unblock all of the popular streaming sites — unlike RUSVPN.

 Is RUSVPN good for torrenting?

 Yes, RUSVPN is a good option for torrenting — it allows P2P traffic on all servers, works with the top torrenting clients (like Bittorent, Deluge, and Vuze), and has very fast download speeds.
 RUSVPN also keeps you safe with bank-grade encryption, a kill switch, a strict no-logs policy, and full leak protection.

-No, RUSVPN is unable to access Netflix international content libraries.
+No, RUSVPN is unable to access Netflix.
 Unfortunately, RUSVPN doesn’t work with any of the most popular streaming sites, including Amazon Prime, HBO Max, Hulu, and Disney+.